abd-1211/DB-Query-Optimization/project0bustub.md

 - Truncates the results to the top `k` entries using `resize()` if there are more than `k` candidates.
 - Returns the final vector of up to `k` `(KeyType, uint32_t)` pairs.

+## Debugging

+- Edgetest1 failed - Did not check for valid width and depth before assigning sketch_